krystiangaleczka-tech/beauty_salonappRN/MOBILE_APP_TASKS.md

 - Added token refresh endpoint at `/api/auth/refresh`
 - Added user profile endpoint at `/api/user/profile` with caching mechanism
 - Implemented user data clearing on sign out and token refresh failure
+- DateTimeSelector component has been implemented for booking flow